tamouse/swaacbook/learning/web-sites/README.md

-# Web Sites
+# Web Sites for Learning

-These are some of the web sites I like for learning.
+These are some of the web sites people tell me they like use for learning.
+This is a nearly impossible list to keep up with, though, as new sites spring up all the time.

 This is just going to be a list of sites I've found or been pointed at for helping people learn to program.
 These are most definitely biased towards Ruby and Rails, as that is my current area of concentration, and generate the most requests that come to me.